-• There were sufficient numbers of staff employed and on duty to meet people's assessed needs.
+- There were sufficient numbers of staff employed and on duty to meet people's assessed needs.
 People's needs were responded to.
 Staff told us they thought there were enough staff to support people.
-People told us, "I don't have to wait long at all if I need to call for them [staff]" and "Always someone around to help."

-- Staff were recruited safely.
+Two people told us, "They [staff] are very good at coming in if I need them" and "Never have to wait long."
+We observed call bells answered promptly throughout the inspection. - Staff were recruited safely.
 Staff files showed a range of checks including references, an application form with any gaps in employment explored, proof of identity and a Disclosure and Barring Service check (DBS).
-Disclosure and Barring Service (DBS) checks provide information including details about convictions and cautions held on the Police National Computer.
-The information helps employers make safer recruitment decisions. - Staff told us they felt valued by the provider and manager.
-Comments included, "Great place to work" and "The team is very supportive of each other."
+These ensured prospective staff were safe to work in the health and social care sector. - Staff told us they felt valued by the management team.
+Comments included, "I have worked here for some time.
+It is a nice place to work," and "We work well as a team and support each other."

-Using medicines safely

-- People received their medicines in a safe way, as prescribed for them. - Staff received training and were checked to make sure they gave medicines safely. - There were suitable arrangements for ordering, storing, administration and disposal of medicines including those needing cold-storage and extra security.
-The refrigerator temperatures were stable and suitable. - Some people were prescribed medicines to be taken when required.
-Staff knew people well and administered these medicines safely and in a caring manner. - Where people required medicines which required stricter controls systems were in place to safely manage them.